jozsef-k/nbgutils/README.md

 This script requires a [registered MOSS user ID](http://theory.stanford.edu/~aiken/moss/) and the [mosspy](https://github.com/soachishti/moss.py) python module installed in the environment.
 ### Description
-In order to effectively check student submissions for plagiarism, this script harvests the source code cells content of the Jupyter notebooks submitted by students and creates a .py version of the submission.
+In order to effectively check student submissions for plagiarism, this script harvests the source code cells of the Jupyter notebooks submitted by students and creates a reduced .py version of the content.
 The script is intended for use in the nbgrader environment.
 Cells that are "locked" in nbgrader are not harvested, which helps with narrowing the focus on the content created by the students.
 The script also pre-processes the assignment skeleton in a similar way.